Andrew4d3/fp-js-kereki/chapter-1/NOTES.md

 *NOTE*: FP and OOP are not enemies.
 You can use both together and you should!

 ## Why use Functional Programming?
-We agree our coud should be:
+We agree our code should be:
 - **Modular**: In FP, the goal is writing separate independent functions, which are joined together to produce the final results.
 - **Understandable (easy to read)**: Programs written in functional style usually tend to be cleaner, shorter, and easier to understand.